linucks/ambuild/README.md

 The following sections describe the various operations that can be performed by ambuild.
 For an annotated example script, see the builder.py file in the builder directory.

 ### Setting up the system
 Ambuild creates its structures in a cubic cell.
 The first step is to create an empty cell object.
-This is done with a line like the following:
+This is done with code like the following:

 ```
-boxDim=[20,20,20]
+boxDim = [20,20,20]
-mycell = cell.Cell( boxDim, atomMargin=0.5, bondMargin=0.5, bondAngleMargin=15, doLog=False )
+mycell = cell.Cell(boxDim, atomMargin=0.5, bondMargin=0.5, bondAngleMargin=15, doLog=False)
 ```

 This creates an empty cell object called mycell (we call it mycell so it doesn't clash with cell, which is the name we import the Cell code module with).
 The boxDim argument sets the size of the A,B and C cell axes.

 The arguments to cell are:
-boxDim - a list with three numbers specifying the size of the cell A,B and C dimensions (angstroms)
+Name | Description
-         Dimensions are from 0 - A, B or C filePath - a (.car) file with the cell dimensions and the coordinates of molecules that will be kept static throught the simulation. atomMargin - the additional distance that will be added on to the VdW radii of two atoms to determine if they are close enough to clash. bondMargin - two atoms are considered close enough to bond if they are within the bond length defined for the two atoms +/- the bondMargin. bondAngleMargin - the tolerance (in degrees) from the ideal of 180 that defines an acceptable bond doLog - True/False - specifies if a log will be created - not recommended as it generates lots of data and slows the program.
+boxDim | a list with three numbers specifying the size of the cell A,B and C dimensions (angstroms).
+Dimensions are from 0 - A, B or C filePath | a (.car) file with the cell dimensions and the coordinates of molecules that will be kept static throught the simulation. atomMargin | the additional distance that will be added on to the VdW radii of two atoms to determine if they are close enough to clash. bondMargin | two atoms are considered close enough to bond if they are within the bond length defined for the two atoms +/- the bondMargin. bondAngleMargin | the tolerance (in degrees) from the ideal of 180 that defines an acceptable bond doLog | True/False - specifies if a log will be created - not recommended as it generates lots of data and slows the program.

 Alternatively, the cell can be read from a .car file using the filePath argument instead of the boxDim argument.
 In this case, the cell dimensions will be taken from the .car file PBC line, e.g.: